-The latest findings from Xerox’s Digitization at Work report, reveal that less than 50 percent of IT decision-makers currently use processes that are mostly or fully digitized.
+The Xerox Digitization at Work report reveals that less than 50 percent of IT decision-makers currently use processes that are mostly or fully digitized.
 We know more digital processes create a leaner, agile organization, not to mention financial and time savings.
 So why are so many of us still unable to part with the millions of pieces of paper which are printed across the globe each year, despite the fact that the majority of this paper will be used once, then thrown or filed away?

 Speaking with 600 IT decision-makers, we discovered a clear discrepancy between the current landscape and future aspirations.
 Many foresee a workplace that is not only digital, but automated.
 And, we found 85 percent would readily identify workplace processes that are candidates for automation technologies, finance and customer care being the prime candidates.